UPPMAX/UPPMAX-documentation/docs/getting_started/linux_basics.md

 - Let's dig into the most important BASH commands
 - We'll do a type-along session
 ```

+???- question "Like videos?"

+    Below usage of the command line is discussed in text.
+    If you prefer video, [here](https://youtu.be/kjqLAx2bgJI)
+    is how to use the command-line on the UPPMAX Bianca cluster.

 ## We will cover these commands

 ### Navigation and file management

 1. `pwd`  &emsp; present directory